MyMonero – How to create and use Monero web wallet, is it safe? + review

 Introduction to MyMonero

 Monero offers CLI (Command Line Interface) wallet which is official and to use that users need to run full node.
 Most users won’t prefer that due to large blockchain files being stored in a computer and beginners find it really hard to understand the commands.
-To simplify there were several unofficial and third party wallets emerged such as Jaxx, Exodus (soon to be released), Â mobile wallets (Coinomi, monerujo) etc. One among them is MyMonero.
+To simplify there were several unofficial and third party wallets emerged such as Jaxx, Exodus, mobile wallets (Coinomi, monerujo) etc. One among them is MyMonero.

 MyMonero is a secure, easy to use light weight GUI web wallet just like MyEtherWallet.
 It provides a nice interface that broadcasts all your transaction details instantly.
-To use this wallet you don’t need to run a full node, it’s a web wallet so just your private login key is all you need to access your wallet.
+To use this wallet you don’t need to run a full node.
+It’s a web wallet so just your private login key is all you need to access your wallet.
 This is not a third party wallet, it is developed and run by a Monero core team member.
 Also it is probably the most intuitive GUI wallet available for Monero currently and is available in 4 languages such as English, Portuguese, Spanish and Japanese.

 Accessing MyMonero – Login and Registration